-The Admiral was presently on Doona for the purpose of attending a conference to gain a Spacedep niche in the proposed space port and negotiate other details of interaction between the two races.
-The Admiral was an adequate administrator, and spoke only passable Middle was ostensibly a courtesy call, allowing Greene to visit the captain of the Spacedep cruiser which was passing through Doonan space for the purpose of asking her to join him at the negotiations.
+Barnstable recognized Greene's talents, and made use of them.
+He trusted Greene to carry out on his behalf missions like this one.
+It was ostensibly a courtesy call, allowing Greene to visit the captain of the Spacedep cruiser which was passing through Doonan space for the purpose of asking her to join him at the negotiations.
 His visit had its sub rosa purpose: the Admiral suspected that Hrruban warships would also be in the area, and Greene's primary mission was to find out what they were doing.
 If they were behaving in a suspicious manner, the Admiral wanted to be informed as soon as possible, so that he could take appropriate manoeuvres.
 Barnstable wasn't an isolationist, but he firmly believed that good fences made good neighbours.